-Cleaning Procedures
+Membrane Cleaning Procedures

-Note: Procedures are the same for the SC-2 and SC-3 cleaners.
+NOTE: Procedures are the same for the SC-2 and SC-3 cleaners

-An 8 oz. jar of Spectra cleaning compound (SC-2 or SC-3) must be mixed with fresh water at a ratio of 1 container of compound to 3 gallons (12L) of unchlorinated fresh water.
-An average of two gallons (7.6L) of water is already present inside a Ventura system, and this water will be figured into the mixture.

-Warm water is ideal for cleaning membranes: Use a large stainless steel pot to heat the solution to 120°F (49°C).
+A Spectra cleaning compound (SC-2 or SC-3) must be mixed with fresh water at a ratio of 1 container of compound to 3 gallons (12L) of unchlorinated fresh water.
+An average of two gallons (8 liters) of water is already present inside a Cape Horn Xtreme system, and this water must figured into the mixture.
+Warm water is ideal for cleaning membranes: Use a large stainless steel pot to heat the solution to 120°F(49°C).
 You might have to periodically stop and reheat the solution.

-- 1. Perform a fresh water flush (Refer to Normal Operation and Fresh Water Flush).
-Stop the feed pump and close the grey flush valve. - 2.
-Connect the inlet service hose to the service intake on the feed pump module.
-Connect the brine discharge service hose to the quick disconnect on the Clark Pump.
-Lead the two hoses into a bucket.
-Open the grey flush valve and run the feed pump until you have one gallon (3.8L) of water in the bucket. - 3.
-Turn off the feed pump and shut the grey fresh water flush valve. - 4.
-Turn the yellow service valve on feed pump module to SERVICE. - 5.
-Make sure the pressure relief valve on the Clark Pump is OPEN 1/2 a turn (system is un-pressurized) OR THE MEMBRANE WILL BE DAMAGED. - 6.
-Mix the cleaning chemical with the gallon of water in the bucket. - 7.
-Start the watermaker and circulate the chemical through the system for 45 minutes, if the solution is warm.
-Let the solution sit in the unit overnight if the cleaning solution is cold. - 8.
-Stop the pump, replace the brine discharge hose, and run the pump until the bucket is empty.
+- 1. Perform a fresh water flush.
+Stop the feed pumps and close the grey flush valve. - 2.
+Connect the inlet service hose to the service intake on the feed pump module A. Connect the brine discharge service hose to the quick disconnect on the Clark Pump.
+Lead the hoses into a bucket.
+Open the grey flush valve and run feed pump A until you have 1 gallon (4 liters) of water in the bucket. - 3.
+Turn off the feed pump and close the grey fresh water flush valve. - 4.
+Turn the yellow service valve on feed pump module A to SERVICE. - 5.
+CAUTION: Make sure the pressure relief valve on the Clark Pump is OPEN 1/2 a turn (system is unpressurized) OR THE MEMBRANE WILL BE DAMAGED. - 6.
+Mix the cleaning chemical with the water in the bucket. - 7.
+Start feed pump A and circulate the chemical through the system for 45 minutes, if the solution is warm.
+Let the solution sit in the unit overnight if the cleaning solution is cold. - Stop the pump, replace the brine discharge hose, and run the pump until the bucket is empty.
 Stop the feed pump and turn the yellow service valve to RUN.
-Follow the instructions for New System Startup.
-(KEEP THE PRESSURE RELIEF VALVE OPEN!)
+Follow the instructions for a New System Startup.
+CAUTION: KEEP PRESSURE RELIEF VALVE OPEN to flush out the cleaning chemicals.